-The Parish Council will aim to improve the biodiversity of the area in the following ways:
+The Parish Council will aim to improve the biodiversity of the area through the following objectives:

 - Consider the impact on biodiversity in the decisions made through the Parish Council, especially when commenting on planning applications.
 Support site and building design that benefits biodiversity through the conservation and integration of existing habitats or provision of new habitats.
 Support protection of sensitive habitats from development and will consider whether the development would mean the loss of important habitats for wildlife in respect of all applications.
-They will consider what each proposed development might make in terms of biodiversity net gain. - Consider the impact on biodiversity in the decisions made by partners including Buckinghamshire Council and Colne Valley Regional Park - Manage our land and property using environmentally friendly practices that will promote biodiversity This will include adopting beneficial practices with regarding to cutting and removal of vegetation, application of chemicals and timing of maintenance work, paying attention to the Government's regulations for plant protection products. - Take care in the specification of grounds maintenance tasks to ensure that the work, whilst reaching acceptable standards, does not harm the natural environment - Source sustainable materials when procuring supplies for the Council's use - Consider biodiversity issues and the implementation of changes when managing or buildings. - Seek opportunities to secure additional open spaces as part of community benefits
+They will consider what each proposed development might make in terms of biodiversity net gain. - Manage our land and property using environmentally friendly practices that will promote biodiversity.
+This will include adopting beneficial practices with regarding to cutting and removal of vegetation, application of chemicals and timing of maintenance work, paying attention to the Government's regulations for plant protection products. - Take care in the specification of grounds maintenance tasks to ensure that the work, whilst reaching acceptable standards, does not harm the natural environment - Source sustainable materials when procuring supplies for the Council's use - Consider biodiversity issues and the implementation of changes when managing our buildings. - Seek opportunities to secure additional open spaces as part of community benefits